microsoft/TemplateStudio/docs/WPF/projectTypes/readme.md

-# Windows Template Studio - WPF Project Types
+# Template Studio - WPF Project Types

 The following project types are supported in WPF apps.